isilb/jellyfin-podcatcher/README.md

 # Jellyfin Podcast Sync Daemon

-A bare-metal, high-performance Go daemon designed to run continuously as a native system process (or inside an unprivileged Proxmox LXC container).
+A bare-metal or containerized, high-performance Go daemon designed to run continuously as a native system process.
 It automatically polls public, tokenized, or premium podcast RSS feeds every hour, streams missing media assets, writes local Kodi-compliant metadata files (`.nfo`), and fires a library re-index webhook straight to your Jellyfin server.

-It includes an integrated **Jellyfin Favorites Deletion Shield** that cross-references user data to protect starred or favorited episodes from automatic chronological cleanup cycles.

 ## Features